Best Practices10 min readMay 23, 2026

 Attackers impersonating LinkedIn contacts or LinkedIn itself are common.
 Phishing messages that appear to come from a colleague or recruiter are particularly effective because the sender can verify personal details from your public profile to make the message seem legitimate.
 A compromised LinkedIn account gives an attacker your full contact list, your messaging history, and the ability to impersonate you to everyone you're connected with.

 LinkedIn has also experienced significant data breaches.
 In 2021, scraped data from over 700 million LinkedIn profiles — roughly 92% of the user base at the time — was posted for sale online.
-If your account was active before 2021 and you haven't changed your password since, there's a meaningful chance your credentials are in circulation.
+If your account was active before 2021 and you haven't changed your password since, there's a meaningful chance your credentials are already in circulation among attackers.

 Set a Strong, Unique LinkedIn Password